 Types of HTML Elements

 The empty elements have no closing tags.
-Empty elements can be "closed" in the opening tag like this: <br/> .
+In XHTML the empty elements are "closed" in the opening tag like this: <br/> .

 In the above-mentioned example we used 4 paired elements:

 - the <html> element, which includes all other HTML elements of the webpage,

 - the <body> element, which contains the body of the webpage,

 - the <p> element, that define a paragraph,